lilHummingbird/dnd-dice-roller/README.md

 Pick a random enemy from the dataset containing 802 enemies.
 Everything from normal enemies to bosses.

 A character stat roller that rolls 4d6 and removes the lowest value.

+All tools can either be run from main.py or by themselves using the args provided.
+Use -h if you're unsure.